PurplikDev/Hats-and-Cosmetics/README.md

 # Hats-and-Cosmetics
- Repo for my mod Hats & Cosmetics
+ Repository for my mod Hats & Cosmetics

+This mods aims to add wearable and fasionable hats to Minecraft.